n-szulc/fingeRNAt/README.md

 Detects atoms fulfilling SMARTS conditions for the receptor and all ligands.

-Checks if distance between atoms fulfilling receptor's second SMARTS and ligand's SMARTS is within the provided distance range.
+Checks if the distance between atoms fulfilling receptor's second SMARTS and ligand's SMARTS is within the provided distance range.
 If so, the angle between the three atoms is calculated.
-If it's value is within the provided angle range, the interaction is detected.
+If its value is within the provided angle range, the interaction is detected.

 Example:
 ```yaml